hoaquocphan/face_recognition/README.md

 # test model:
 python3 test_model.py --n <number_of_class>

-#Note:
+# Note:
-prepare_data.py will create data with 48 classes, update script if want to create other number of class number_of_class <=48
+1/ prepare_data.py script will create data with 48 classes,
+Update this script If you want to create data with different number of class 2/ number_of_class <=48, default is 48